philippgille/hello-netcoreapp/README.md

 - `.vscode/`: Contains files for debugging the app and the PowerShell scripts in Visual Studio Code
     - Used in case you open the root directory of the repository as workspace in Visual Studio Code
+- `appimage/`: Contains files related to the AppImage
 - `artifacts/`: Not contained in the git repository, but gets created when one of the build scripts is run
     - After a build script is run it contains the resulting release artifacts, such as `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
 - `src/`: Contains the application source code, basically just a main class (`Program.cs`) and project file (`hello-netcoreapp.csproj`)